Posted on 14 Nov 2013 02:17

 "Raw sugar" is the term generally applied to the intermediate food product as it leaves the sugar factory mill for further refinement in sugar refineries before use as food.
 In general, raw sugar is unsuitable for human food use because it contains extraneous impurities which are removed in the refining process.
 On occasion the agency has taken action against raw sugar intended for human food use without further refinement which was found to contain impurities rendering it unsuitable for food use.
 The only practical process for freeing raw sugar of such impurities such as filth, dirt, and decomposition is the usual refining process of sugar refiners.

 The raw sugar products being sold look simply like a light brown sugar with large crystal sizes.
 And again, they could be anything.
 One product does not have to be the same thing as another.
 But what they probably are is a cruder stage of the sugar production process, before "white sugar" is completely refined.

 In the United states, this is called turbinado sugar, named after the centrifuge it is spun in, and in the U.K. a similar sugar is called demerara sugar, but this is larger grained and it is made on Mauritius, an Island off the coast of Madagascar, where the sugar cane is grown in volcanic soil.
 It's still refined, not raw.

-This sugar has been centrifuged and some of the impurities removed but it retains a light brown, amber color due to the leftover molasses content.
+This sugar has been centrifuged (spun and washed in the presence of steam) so that most all of the outer coating of molasses is removed from the large sugar crystal.
+It retains a light brown, amber color due to the leftover molasses content.
 It is not truly "raw" however, it is simply partially refined, with larger crystal size.
 You can also find turbinado sugar at the grocery store, and you'd find, most likely, there is no difference between this and any raw sugar product.
 The term raw just sounds so good and natural.
 Again, it's marketing.

 Turbinado, demerara, or raw sugar.